The House Sitters Guide To Handover Days (+ Bonus House Sitting Checklist)

 We have looked after 40 homes over the past 4 years.
 Over that time we have learned a thing or two about all different types of handovers.
 We always get asked about how to deal with handovers from both homeowners and house sitters.

-We hope this guide to house sitting handovers has (well) come in handy and made your house sitting experience that little bit easier!
+We hope this guide to house-sitting handovers has (well) come in handy and made your house-sitting experience that little bit easier!

 Want to Learn More About House Sitting?

-1 thought on “The House Sitters Guide To Handover Days (+ Bonus House Sitting Checklist)”
+1 thought on “Handover Days for House Sitters (+ Bonus House Sitting Checklist)”

 Leave a Comment